Contact:

 Injection media: cement slurry, microfine cement, resins, and gels

 The selection of injection medium depends on crack width, moisture content, chemical environment, temperature, and the desired final strength.
 Cement slurries and microfine cements are suitable for mineral systems and larger capillaries, while epoxy and polyurethane resins are used for narrow cracks or water-bearing joints.
 Silicate- or acrylate-based gels are used for temporary or permanent sealing of very fine pores.
 Important parameters include viscosity, reaction time (pot life), final strength, and volume stability.
 For water-loaded areas, water-reactive resins or gel-forming systems are recommended to enable water stop and re-injection.
+For complex crack networks, staged injection with alternating viscosities can enhance penetration and closure.

 Packer systems and injection equipment

 Mechanical or adhesive packers seal the borehole at the surface or internally.
 Injection equipment is connected via couplings and nipples.
 The injection pressure is selected so that the medium reaches crack tips without causing harmful uplift or new cracking.
 Pressure and volume trends are monitored and documented.
 In complex members, injection is carried out in sections, with shut-in tests between stages to check tightness.
+Suitable non-return valves in packers prevent backflow; pressure ratings of packers and hoses must exceed the planned maximum by a safe margin.
+For sequential work, color-coding of circuits and clear labeling of boreholes reduce handling errors.

 Interfaces with mechanical demolition: combination with hydraulic splitter and hydraulic demolition shear

 Injection drilling can be sensibly combined with mechanical separation and release methods.
 In water-bearing components, a sealing injection can reduce water inflow so that subsequent cutting and demolition with hydraulic demolition shear proceed more controllably and cleanly.
 In edge zones weakened by prior load redistributions, a consolidation injection improves edge stability before hydraulic splitter apply spreading forces.
 In rock and tunnel operations, injection fans can be installed in advance to reduce joint water; blocks are subsequently released by hydraulic splitting and handled with shears.
 It is important to separate drilling purposes: splitting boreholes are produced dry and to tight tolerances for split cylinders, whereas injection drilling is executed with packer seating and tightness testing.
+Scheduling must allow for curing times, and vibration-intensive steps should be deferred until verification of sealing or consolidation is complete.

 Typical workflow on site